yip/concept/content/01_The_Problem/02_Private_Events.md

 The photo album is the old-school solution, except its value is only archival.
 And usually, it only consists of images from one member of the event, yet there are no-doubt many pieces of media and much insight that goes underutilised.

 A medium that brings together all impressions of the event from all participants is hugely lacking.
+It would be useful as a real-time discovery tool, a planning tool, and a tool for creating a photo-album-like archive of the event shown through various media.

 ### Real-time monitoring